DkCocto/kSDR/README.md

 We are continuously improving **kSDR**, fixing bugs, and expanding the list of supported SDR hardware.

-👉 Try it today — and experience a new level of radio on Android!
+👉 Try it today — and experience a new level of receiving radio-signals on Android!

 ---
+<br><br>
 ### Simple Fast SDR receiver app with OpenGL support

 Try our app for PC with Windows.
 It's absolutely free.
 Fast addiction guaranteed!!)